Chart Color Schemes

 Educational attainment in South Lake - Cockburn Central aligns closely with national averages, showing typical qualification patterns and performance metrics

 University qualification levels in South Lake - Cockburn Central are at 25.8%, slightly below the Australian average of 30.4%.
-Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications at 5.2% and graduate diplomas at 2.5%.
-Vocational credentials are held by 36.0% of residents aged 15 and above, with advanced diplomas at 10.4% and certificates at 25.6%.
+Bachelor degrees are the most common, with 18.1% of residents holding one.
+Postgraduate qualifications and graduate diplomas follow, at 5.2% and 2.5% respectively.

+Vocational credentials are prominent, with 36.0% of residents aged 15+ having them.
+This includes advanced diplomas (10.4%) and certificates (25.6%).
 Educational participation is high, with 27.0% of residents currently enrolled in formal education.
-This includes 8.6% in primary education, 6.5% in secondary education, and 5.9% pursuing tertiary education.
+This includes 8.6% in primary, 6.5% in secondary, and 5.9% in tertiary education.

 Frequently Asked Questions - Education